wur-bioinformatics/introduction-to-bioinformatics/week1.md

 - Messenger RNA (mRNA): RNA molecules that will later be translated into proteins and therefore serve as a 'messenger' in protein production.
 - Ribosomal RNA (rRNA): the primary component of ribosomes (the 'powerplants' of a cell).
-- Transfer RNA (tRNA): function as 'adapter molecule' that serve as the physical link between mRNA and the amino acid sequence of a protein during translation.
+- Transfer RNA (tRNA): functions as 'adapter molecule' that serve as the physical link between mRNA and the amino acid sequence of a protein during translation.
 - MicroRNA (miRNA): non-coding RNA molecules of 21-23 nucleotides involved in RNA silencing and post-transcriptional regulation of gene expression.

 :::{figure} images/Week1/transcription.png